 So do not fret if world counts you a fool or a bigot for clinging to Christ and His Word.
 Rather rejoice, for the Lord remembers you when you are weak and lowly and despised.
 He shows you the greatest mercy, not just throwing you crumbs but giving you a place at the table and feeding you with the very Bread of Life, His true body and blood for the forgiveness of your sins.
 O woman, O Church of Christ, great is your faith, because great is your Jesus.
 Let it be to you as you have desired of the Lord.

 ✠ In the name of the Father and of the Son and of the Holy Spirit ✠

-(With thanks to the Rev. William Cwirla)
+(with thanks to the Rev. Christopher Esget)